-For new products, many actuaries usually start with relevant company mortality experience and trends from products with similar risk characteristics.
+For new products, many actuaries may start with relevant company mortality experience and trends from products with similar risk characteristics.
 This usually includes products that use the same or similar underwriting classes.
 The appointed actuary generally takes into account the anticipated impact of differences in product characteristics or underwriting criteria between the new product and the products underlying the experience.
 If there are no company products with relevant and credible experience, then the appointed actuary usually relies on experience and trends from other companies (including reinsurers), or from other sources.
-The appointed actuary usually finds it prudent for the anticipated mortality chosen for X factor classes for the new product to be supportable relative to the anticipated mortality chosen for other X factor classes.
+The appointed actuary uses professional judgment in order to derive anticipated mortality from these sources.
+The actuary usually finds it prudent for the anticipated mortality chosen for X factor classes for the new product to be supportable relative to the anticipated mortality chosen for other X factor classes.